Thilakmani-dev/video-player/README.md

 ## Features

-- Play the video
+- Play the video in normal view, fullscreen, PIP
+- Manage playlists
-- Play next video in same playlist
+- Play next video in same playlist, auto play when current video stops
 - Change the order of videos in playlist by drag and drop the video
 - Search for specific video across all playlist and can play the video
 - Mobile Responsive